ianperrin/MMM-Strava/README.md

 | `animationSpeed` | `2500` | *Optional* - The speed of the update animation.
 (Milliseconds) | `0` - `5000` |
 | `locale` |  | *Optional* - The locale to be used for displaying dates - e.g. the days of the weeks in chart mode.
 If omitted, the config.language will be used. | e.g. `en`, `en-gb`, `fr` etc |
 | `debug` | `false` | *Optional* - Outputs extended logging to the console/log | `true` = enables extended logging, `false` = disables extended logging |

+### Private activities
+The access token retrieved via the `My API Application` page can only read public activities.
+To allow the module to access to `private` activities, follow the steps below:

+1. Using a browser on your computer, go to the [My API Application](https://www.strava.com/settings/api) page in your Strava profile
+2. On the My API Application page, locate and make a note of your `Client ID` and `Client Secret` (you will need to click the *show* link to reveal the client secret).
+3. Using the `Client ID` obtained in step 2, replace `XXXXX` in the following URL: `http://www.strava.com/oauth/authorize?client_id=XXXXX&response_type=code&redirect_uri=http://localhost/exchange_token&approval_prompt=force&scope=view_private` then go to the URL in a browser on your computer
+4. If prompted, login, then Authorize the request
+5. You will then be redirected to and error (404) page.
+This is expected so don't panic.
+Copy the authentication code from the browsers address bar.
+The address will look something like `http://localhost/exchange_token?state=&code=c498932e64136c8991a3fb31e3d1dfdf2f859357` - you need everything after `code=`
+6. Using the `client id` and `client secret` obtained in step 2 above and the `code` obtained in step 5, replace the respective values in the following command `curl -X POST https://www.strava.com/oauth/token -F client_id=XXXXX -F client_secret=YYYYY -F code=ZZZZZ`
+7. Using terminal on the Pi or via SSH, run the command
+8. Copy the `access_token` from the result and use it to update the module configuration in the config.js file